kktse/kktse.github.io/_posts/2021-03-21-simplied-lateral-load-transfer-analysis.markdown

 ![rsx](/assets/images/2021-03-21/rsx-tmp.jpg)

-To demonstrate the applicability of load transfer modelling, we will compute the lateral load transfer distribution of the 2002 Acura RSX.
-This is a vehicle we have lots of experience with.
+To demonstrate the applicability of load transfer modelling, we will compute the lateral load transfer distribution for the 2002 Acura RSX.
 Using kinematic data generated from our [analysis of the Acura RSX suspension][4], we can compute the lateral load transfer distribution before and after a setup change to ascertain its effect.

 ### Target vehicle

 We will analyze the Acura RSX in two configurations: stock and modified.
 The stock configuration is a baseline that represents the design intent of the manufacturer.
-The modified configuration represents a vehicle with some mild bolt-on performance parts.
+The modified configuration represents a vehicle with mild bolt-on performance parts.
 These parts do not change the underlying suspension geometry and do not interfere with the roadworthiness of the vehicle.
 The parameters for each configuration are shown below.

 | Parameter                                 | Stock | Modified |
 | ----------------------------------------- | ----- | -------- |